Integrative-Transcriptomics/OmicsTIDE/TUTORIAL.md

 ## Background: Data formats

 ### Abundance Data
-The fundament of the most algorithms and tools dealing with omics data is a well-structured abundance matrix with the rows corresponding to the single records (e.g. genes) and the columns corresponding to the corresponding observation of the given record (e.g. condition).
+The fundament of the most algorithms and tools dealing with omics data is a well-structured abundance matrix with non-negative numbers where the rows corresponding to the single records (e.g. genes) and the columns corresponding to the corresponding observation of the given record (e.g. condition).
+The record requires an additional column as identifier.
 <p align="center">
   <img src="qnorm-log2.png" />
 </p>